okanyesil/Apache-kafka-spring-boot-python-angular-example/README.md

 ### Customer Service

-This service responsible for authenticate user, register user
+This service is responsible for authenticating users and registering user

 ### Order Service

-This service responble for listening kafka ``` payment_event ``` topic.
-If the payment successful this service create ``` Order in OrderDB ```
+This service is responble for listening to Kafka ``` payment_event ``` topic.
+If the payment is successful this service creates ``` Order in OrderDB ```

 ### Product Service

-This service responsible comminicate with UI-service.
-The service return products and filter them.
+This service is responsible comminicate with UI-service.
+The service returns products and filters them.

 ### Stock Service